 The HyperX Cloud Alpha S are wired-only and don't require a battery.

 These headphones have mediocre companion software called HyperX Ngenuity.
 There isn't a lot you can do with it other than adjust the level of your mic and turn on/off surround sound support.
+Unfortunately, even though the HyperX Cloud Alpha Wireless can access a graphic EQ and presets through the Ngenuity app, these features aren't available to these headphones.

 The HyperX Cloud Alpha S are wired-only headphones and don't support Bluetooth.